Researchers Find Papillary Renal Cell Carcinoma Unresponsive to Sunitinib

 Small but decisive study highlights differences in clear- and non-clear cell subtypes

 CHICAGO, IL (June 2, 2010) – Of the more than 38,000 Americans diagnosed with renal cell carcinoma (RCC) each year, approximately 20 percent have non-clear cell forms of the disease.
 New findings shows that a non-clear cell form of kidney cancer known as papillary RCC, which accounts for 12 percent of all RCC, responds differently to sunitinib – a standard frontline treatment for RCC.
 In a small but decisive Phase II trial, the researchers found that sunitinib was not effective in patients with this form of the disease.
 The terms clear- and non-clear cell refer to the general appearance of the cancer cells under a microscope.

-“With clear-cell RCC, there is a lot of data,” said Fox Chase Cancer Center medical oncologist Elizabeth Plimack, MD, MS - Attending Physician, Medical Oncology, who led the study while at University of Texas MD Anderson Cancer Center and will report the results at the 46th Annual Meeting of the American Society of Clinical Oncology on Monday, June 7.
+“With clear-cell RCC, there is a lot of data,” said Fox Chase Cancer Center medical oncologist Elizabeth Plimack, MD, MS - Associate Professor, Genitourinary Oncology; Director, Genitourinary Clinical Research; Associate Professor, Hematology/Oncology, who led the study while at University of Texas MD Anderson Cancer Center and will report the results at the 46th Annual Meeting of the American Society of Clinical Oncology on Monday, June 7.

 “Most large studies have involved primarily or exclusively clear-cell patients.
 Because data on the behavior of non-clear cell kidney cancer is lacking, the disease has been treated similarly to clear cell.
 Now that we’re taking a hard look at how sunitinib works on non-clear cell kidney cancer, we’re seeing a lot of differences between the two diseases,” says Plimack.